polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

       return:Will fail the second time
 ```

+**Notice** - You might have to change the port number in the above snippet depending upon whether or not you're
+running Magic through its Docker images or not.

 ## Micro services and super scalable distributed systems

 In addition to the obvious use cases, such as financial transactions, document signing, legal things, etc -
 This also allows you to create a micro service environment, publicly exposing endpoints over an
 insecure connection, such as the World Wide Web - While still providing guarantees of that nobody except
-those clients explicitly given permissions on your server are legally allowed to invoke your Hyperlambda
+those clients explicitly given permissions on your server are legally allowed to provide Hyperlambda
-endpoints.
+code to your server and have your server execute their code.

 Since the whole idea also is that _the client supplies the code_, this also allows your
 system to go through evolutionary iterations, changing its behaviour, _without_ having to patch or